 No. This is a university requirement and should be completed during work time.
-If you have concerns or would like to discuss options for how to do this, contact your HR representative or the Department of Inclusion and Workforce Diversity.
+If you have concerns or would like to discuss options for how to do this, contact your HR representative or the Department of Inclusion and Belonging.

 All staff members will be pre-enrolled into each course.
 Supervisors and managers do not need to do anything for enrollment.

 Only areas where individuals don’t have regular access to computers can complete this program in a group setting.
 If you complete the course(s) as a group, you must track and submit attendance records so that employees can receive appropriate credit for participating.
 Please work with your HR representatives to make sure you are properly documenting and submitting attendance for each course.
 If completion is not properly tracked and submitted, individual staff members will not be marked as having completed this required course.